alipay/agentUniverse/README.md

       url={https://arxiv.org/abs/2407.06985},
 }
 ```
-Overview: In the experimental section of this study, scores were assigned across seven dimensions: completeness, relevance, conciseness, factualness, logicality, structure, and comprehensiveness (each dimension has a maximum score of 5 points).
-The PEER model scored higher on average in each evaluation dimension compared to BabyAGI, and demonstrated significant advantages in the dimensions of completeness, relevance, logicality, structure, and comprehensiveness.
-Additionally, the PEER model achieved an 83% superior rate over BabyAGI using the GPT-3.5 turbo (16k) model, and an 81% superior rate using the GPT-4o model.
-For more details, please refer to the literature.
+Overview: This document provides a detailed introduction to the mechanisms and principles of the PEER multi-agent framework.
+In the experimental section, scores were assigned across seven dimensions: completeness, relevance, conciseness, factualness, logicality, structure, and comprehensiveness (each dimension has a maximum score of 5 points).
+The PEER model scored higher on average in each evaluation dimension compared to BabyAGI and demonstrated significant advantages in the dimensions of completeness, relevance, logicality, structure, and comprehensiveness.
+Additionally, the PEER model achieved a superior rate of 83% over BabyAGI using the GPT-3.5 Turbo (16k) model, and 81% using the GPT-4 model.
+For more details, please refer to the document.
 https://arxiv.org/pdf/2407.06985

 ## Acknowledgements